 Deliberations of the Working Group

 This Section provides an overview of the deliberations of the Reconvened WG.
 The points outlined below are meant to provide the reader with relevant background information on the WG’s deliberations and processes, and should not be read as either final recommendations or as representing the entirety of the deliberations of the WG.
-The WG will not finalize its recommendations to the GNSO Council until it has conducted a thorough review of the comments received during the public comment period on this Initial Recommendations Report.
+The WG will not finalize its recommendations to the GNSO Council until it has conducted a thorough review of all comments received during the public comment period on this Initial Recommendations Report.

 Considerations as to an Appropriate Legal Basis for Protecting Red Cross National Society and International Movement Names